The Best Time to File May Depend on Your Situation

 Early filers should consider transmitting their tax electronically, using an online service like E-file.com.
 This ensures the fastest processing and often a quicker refund.
 Refunds for electronic returns are typically issued within 21 days, while processing paper returns can take anywhere from six to eight weeks.
 Taxpayers can cut the processing time even further by choosing direct deposit rather than a paper check.
 Refund status can be checked via the IRS website (more on this here).

 You Have a Basic Return

-Most basic tax returns can be filed using a 1040ez Form.
-There is not a lot involved with preparing this form.
+Most basic tax returns can be filed using the new simplified 1040 Form.
+There is not as much involved with preparing this form when schedules are not included.
 Once you have received all your documentation and confirmed the information is accurate, then there may be little reason left to procrastinate.
 Your return should not change because you wait to file.

 If you are receiving a refund, this will allow you to claim your refund sooner.
 If you do not expect a refund, you'll at least know how much tax you need to pay.
 Remember, filing your taxes early doesn't mean you need to pay your bill before the April deadline.
 It just provides you with a forewarning of your tax bill and may allow you to better budget for the payment.
 Even if you have the funds to pay the bill early, you may not want to pay before you have to.
 Allow it to earn interest, before it must be paid to the IRS.
 Even if is just a few extra dollars it's better in your pocket than not.